lee2nd/E-Commerce-CRM-System/README.md

 2. It needed to update some platform fee ratio high frequency.
 3. User can't wait too long for upgrading.

 This side projects was totally completed by myself and the coding technique was trained when I was in the ACNielsen.
+More importantly, this project brought me some extra income.
 Credited to my manager, "Lavan".
 Thanks!